Show the work, then trust the conversation.

 The workshop, the kitchen, the sourcing trips, the morning of a ceremony.
 The small pieces of the work that usually never get seen, set down here.

-We run an inquiry-only atelier.
-There is no cart, no checkout, no spec sheet that tells you what you are getting before you have spoken to a human.
+There is no cart on this site, no checkout, no spec sheet that tells you what you are getting before you have spoken to a person.
 That makes the conversation important.
-It also makes it fair for you to ask, before that conversation, what the work actually looks like.
+It also makes it fair, before that conversation begins, to ask what the work actually looks like.

 This page is the answer.
-The workshop in Seoul.
-Mrs. Lee’s kitchen.
-The sourcing trips.
-The morning of a ceremony.
-Posted as we make them, kept here as a slowly growing record of how the family actually does the work.
+The Seoul workshop.
+Mrs. Lee’s kitchen on a catering morning.
+The twice-yearly sourcing trips.
+The hour before a paebaek begins.
+A slow record, posted as we make it, of how this family does the work.

 Inside the hanbok workshop.

-A small Seoul atelier we have worked with for years.
-Hand-stitched goreum ties, fabric chosen by feel, fittings done in a room that smells like silk and steamed cotton.
+A small Seoul atelier our family has worked with for years.
+Hand-tied goreum, fabric chosen by feel against the back of a hand, fittings in a room that smells like silk and steamed cotton.

-First photo essay landing soon.
-The fitting room, the cutting table, the small details that take a hanbok from a garment to a piece worth keeping.
+The first photo essay covers the fitting room, the cutting table, the long quiet hours between the first cut and the final pressing.
+The pieces of the work that move a hanbok from a garment to something worth keeping.

 Mrs. Lee’s kitchen, on a catering day.

-The banchan being plated for a dol catering.
-The japchae getting tossed in a pan as wide as the counter.
-The pacing of a Korean kitchen running at full capacity.
+Banchan being plated for a dol.
+Japchae tossed in a pan as wide as the counter.
+The pacing of a Korean kitchen running at full capacity, with three burners going and a family in the next room.

 Mrs. Lee does not like being photographed while she cooks.
-The compromise is short videos of the food, the hands, the steam.
-Coming soon.
+The compromise is short, quiet videos.
+The food.
+The hands.
+The steam coming off the pot when the lid lifts.

 The twice-yearly trips.

 Two trips a year.
-Dongdaemun fabric market, a handful of atelier visits, fittings with Mrs. Lee’s longtime tailor, time spent in the kitchen with relatives we only see on these trips.
+Dongdaemun fabric market in the morning, atelier visits in the afternoon, dinner with Mrs. Lee’s longtime tailor, time in the kitchen with relatives we only see on these trips.

 The morning of.

 A paebaek setup at sunrise.
-A bride being dressed in hwarot.
-A doljabi table set on a family’s living-room floor.
-The small, photo-worthy moments captured before the families arrive.
+A bride being dressed in hwarot, the long sleeves draped twice before they fall right.
+A doljabi table arranged on a family’s living-room floor while the rice cools.

-With permission from the family, we share these the week after a ceremony.
-The first set is coming up after this season’s weddings.
+With permission from the family, these moments land here the week after a ceremony.
+The quiet hour before the guests arrive, when the work is still being done.

 If the work makes sense to you, let’s talk.